|Title:||The Robert D. Ziff '88 Head Coach for Harvard Men's Ice Hockey|

 He did not look like a rookie coach in his debut season behind the bench in 2004-05, leading the Crimson to a 21-10-3 record, runner-up finishes in the ECACHL regular season and tournament and an NCAA tournament appearance.
 Donato's 2005-06 Harvard squad followed with another 21-win season, captured the ECACHL and Ivy League championships and made another NCAA appearance.
 Donato is the only head coach to take Harvard to the NCAA tournament in each of his first two years.

 Donato's teams have shown the tendency to come through in the clutch that was a trademark of his playing career.
-They have gone 25-3-4 in February home games and 50-35-18 in league games following the annual break for first-semester exams.
+They have gone 26-5-4 in February home games.
 The 2007-08 Crimson closed the year on a 10-3-1 run, reaching the finals of the Beanpot and league playoffs.
 Harvard capped the 2008-09 regular season with a 4-0-2 spurt and then won seven of its final 10 games in 2010-11, winning a road playoff series for the second straight year.

 Defenseman Noah Welch ’05, goaltender Dov Grumet-Morris ’05, defenseman Danny Biega '13 and forward Alex Killorn '12 earned All-America selection under Donato.
 Welch and Killorn went on to skate in the NHL, as did forwards Tom Cavanagh ’05 and Louis Leblanc and defenseman Dylan Reese ’07.